Mesoscopic fluctuations in entanglement dynamics: Statistics of entanglement entropy fluctuations

 \section{Statistics of entanglement entropy fluctuations}

-In this section, we apply the general theory developed in the last section to study the fluctuations of entanglement entropy.
-In particular, we would like to address their universalities, e.g., to what extent they depend on system's macroscopic and microscopic parameters.
-The studies in this section can be straightforwardly generalized to $S_n$, and the results do not change.
+In this Supplementary Note, we apply the general theory developed in the last Supplementary Note to study the fluctuations of entanglement entropy.
+In particular, we would like to address their universalities, e.g. to what extent they depend on system's macroscopic and microscopic parameters.
+The studies in this Supplementary Note can be straightforwardly generalized to $S_n$, and the results do not change.